Duebm/linked-blog-starter-md/Math/Diffy q.md

 - These three give just the pariticuar sol., you still need to solve for the homogenous sol.

-- Simply add the particular sol. found by these three methods to the homogenous soutions found
+- Simply add the particular sol. found by these three methods to the homogenous equation, THEN and only then solve for c1 and c2

 ####  - Wronskian hehe